kylejsarte/TelechatSharp/README.md

 ![NuGet Version](https://img.shields.io/nuget/v/TelechatSharp?style=flat-square) ![GitHub License](https://img.shields.io/github/license/kylejsarte/TelechatSharp?style=flat-square)

-TelechatSharp handles the deserialization of JSON exported from Telegram Desktop, making it easy to work with your chat data in .NET applications through custom classes, properties, and extension methods.
+TelechatSharp handles the deserialization of JSON exported from Telegram Desktop into C# objects, making it easy to work with your chat data in .NET applications through custom classes, properties, and extension methods.

 ## Accessing Your Data
 Construct a new `Chat` object using the file path to your JSON: